britram/draft-trammell-quic-spin/draft-ietf-quic-spin-exp.md

 # Acknowledgments

-This document is derived from {{?I-D.trammell-quic-spin}}, which was the work of the following authors in addition to the editor:
+This document is derived from {{QUIC-SPIN}}, which was the work of the following authors in addition to the editor of this document:

+- Piet De Vaere, ETH Zurich
 - Roni Even, Huawei
 - Giuseppe Fioccola, Telecom Italia
 - Thomas Fossati, Nokia